British Airways 747 First Class London to San Francisco Review

 Content

-The gap between newer and older first class IFE products appears to be growing.
+There’s a growing gap between newer and older first class IFE products.
 The inconsistency across the fleet means some people will end up disappointed.

 Drinks Service

-After the fizz, the wine list broke down into 3 white, 3 red, a dessert wine and a port.
+After the fizz, the wine list had three whites, three reds, a dessert wine and a port.

 The whites features a vintage French chardonnay, a light Californian Chenin/Viognier blend, and a zesty New Zealand Sauvignon Blanc.